National Trust for Historic Preservation Board of Trustees

 Director, National Gallery of Art

 (Washington, DC) is the Director of the National Gallery of Art.
-Previously, Kaywin led the Minneapolis Institute of Art (Mia) as its Nivin and Duncan MacMillan Director and President.
+Previously, Mrs. Feldman led the Minneapolis Institute of Art (Mia) as its Nivin and Duncan MacMillan Director and President.
 She is a past president of the Association of Art Museum Directors (AAMD), past chair of the American Alliance of Museums (AAM), and a frequent speaker on reinventing the museum for the 21st century.
 She is a champion of digital technology for expanding access to art.

-Born in 1966 in Boston, Massachusetts, Feldman's fascination with museums began with childhood visits and an early interest in archaeology.
+Born in 1966 in Boston, Massachusetts, Mrs. Feldman's fascination with museums began with childhood visits and an early interest in archaeology.
 She earned her BA in classical archaeology from the University of Michigan and an MA from the Institute of Archaeology at the University of London.
 She also earned an MA in art history from the Courtauld Institute of Art at the University of London, specializing in Dutch and Flemish art, and received an Honorary Doctor of Fine Arts degree from the Memphis College of Art in 2008.
 Before coming to Mia, she was the director of the Memphis Brooks Museum of Art in Tennessee from 1999 to 2007.

-Joel Edward Danies
+Joel Danies

 Representative for Historic Sites Advisory Councils & Co-Stewardship Boards; Elected 2024-2027